The Components of the Aggregate of Other Affecting Variables

 The fifth factor in this group is called discriminating awareness, which is also translated as wisdom; however, the term “wisdom” is both vague and misleading, because our discrimination could be correct or incorrect.

 Discriminating awareness is the ascertainment that helps us to take hold of an object with certainty, differentiating the strong points of an object from the weak points.
-Further, it differentiates the good qualities from the false, and determines whether something’s correct or incorrect, or constructive or destructive.
+Further, it differentiates the good qualities from the faults, and determines whether something’s correct or incorrect, or constructive or destructive.
 Discriminating awareness adds certainty to our distinguishing and taking hold of an object.
 For example, we look at a person and discriminate that this is our friend and not an enemy.
 We can discriminate one name from another name with a certain amount of conviction and certainty.

 Additional Components of Other Affecting Variables

 Within this fourth aggregate, we also have several more groups of mental factors, relating to what we would call in the West “emotions.”
 However, this group also includes items that we probably wouldn’t call an emotion.
 It’s actually difficult to find a general term for all of them.
 Regardless, first there’s a group of constructive ones; we’ll just introduce a few of the noteworthy ones.

 The first of these constructive mental factors is the belief in a fact to be true, often translated as “faith.”
 That’s a misleading translation because faith could be in something that is either true or not true.
 With this mental factor, we’re talking about believing as true only facts that are actually true, not believing that falsehoods are true.
 For example, I believe that this person is Gabi, which is correct.
 If I believe her to be Maria, this would be a false discrimination and not this first constructive mental factor.

 Moral Self-Dignity and Care for How Our Actions Reflect on Others